nystudio107/craft-code-field/docs/docs/index.md

 ![Frontend Read Only](./resources/screenshots/code-field-frontend-read-only.png)

-If you want Twig & Craft API autocompletes to work on the frontend, you'll need to enable the [`allowFrontendAccess`](https://github.com/nystudio107/craft-code-editor#in-frontend-templates) setting in `craft-code-editor`, but this isn't necessary if the code is just for display purposes.
+If you want Twig & Craft API autocompletes to work on the frontend, you’ll need to enable the [`allowFrontendAccess`](https://github.com/nystudio107/craft-code-editor#in-frontend-templates) setting in `craft-code-editor`, but this isn’t necessary if the code is just for display purposes.

 ### Rendering Twig Code Output